 Beginning with the youngest, students are given opportunities to explore their own gifts, talents and potential.
 Students discover and begin to gain a broader understanding of their peers.
 This developing consciousness leads them to see value in what each has to offer the other and leads them to see beyond themselves.

-All students are challenged to participate in a variety of on- and off-campus experiences that allow them to encounter the issues that cause suffering in our world.
+All students are challenged to participate in a variety of on- and off-campus experiences that allow them to encounter the issues that cause inequity in our world.
 This often puts names and faces to those in need and raises awareness of the plight of others.
 This knowledge affirms our life mission: to bring Christ to the world and the world to Christ.

 The development of these character traits enables students to assume roles of leadership at every age.
 As confident and self aware individuals, students can then encourage each other to make right choices and be their best selves.
 The development of leadership skills allows students to see that they can be agents of change.